Skip to content

 The experience of vision should become the primary means by which the child or adult explores his environment.
 Vision also becomes a primary influence in higher functions such as attention and concentration.

-A Euro-Visual Processing Evaluation is a comprehensive evaluation during which the doctor analyzes not only functional vision problems (e.g. problems with eye muscle coordination), but also visual processing problems that affect our ability to attend, concentrate, orient ourselves in our spatial world, and organize movement.
+A Neuro-Visual Processing Evaluation is a comprehensive evaluation during which the doctor analyzes not only functional vision problems (e.g. problems with eye muscle coordination), but also visual processing problems that affect our ability to attend, concentrate, orient ourselves in our spatial world, and organize movement.
 A Euro-Visual Processing Evaluation differs from a routine eye exam in that the doctor will spend additional time analyzing vision behaviors to gain more information about visual imbalances.

 How Vision Affects Learning